abdokouta/docs/the-basics/pagination.md

 echo $users->links();
 ```

-> **Note**: Pagination links are automatically styled using Maginium's default CSS classes.
-You can override these styles for custom designs.
+{% hint style="info" %} Pagination links are automatically styled using Maginium's default CSS classes.
+You can override these styles for custom

-***
+designs. {% endhint %}

+---

 ### Customizing Pagination